How do you practice media management in such an exercise?

-“We build up as real a situation as possible.
+Ella: “We build up as real a situation as possible.
 In this case, a simulated press conference was included in the exercise where we had huge camera spotlights, a TV camera and a journalist doing an introductory announcement and people who played the role of reporters asking critical questions.
 For that part of the exercise, there were about 40 people in the room, so the entire scenario felt very real.”

-“Most participants do, but it can all become rather intense, especially when we do simulation exercises.
+Ella: “Most participants do, but it can all become rather intense, especially when we do simulation exercises.
 One of the aims is to test one’s own mental reaction under stress and how cooperation is affected when we are super-focused and our adrenalin is really pumping.
 Exercises are a chance to test-drive yourself and your team.
 During the exercise, you can often go that little bit further than during a real crisis, which gives you the chance to test new working methods or work out the most effective solutions.

-When we evaluate afterwards, we can see that many new thoughts, challenges and ideas are generated by a simulation exercise and that those involved often want to practise for a longer period of time.”
+When we evaluate afterwards, we can see that many new thoughts, challenges and ideas are generated by a simulation exercise and that those involved often want to practice for a longer period of time.”

 We met AMF to hear their thoughts about risk and crisis management, as well as their cooperation with 4C Strategies.
 Malin Görhammar and Erik Löfgren work as Chief Risk Officer and Chief Communication Officer respectively and are a part of AMF’s crisis management team.

 What particular risk challenges are there in your industry?